CarolineKarimi/expert_credit_scoring_model/README.md

   *  Average Monthly Expenditure - Total Paid Out(Lipa na M-Pesa(Paybill+Buy goods))/No. of Months
   *  Average expenditure on Airtime - Total withdrawn for airtime/No. of month

-This data could be extracted manually which is time consuming but neccessary where there isn't enough budget set aside for automation
+This data could be extracted manually which is time consuming or automated using python or other programming languages (in this case the mpesa statement is uploaded and autoprocessed)